-The easiest way to host your website is to choose a reputable web hosting service.
+The simplest way to host your website is to choose a reputable web hosting service.
 The one you choose should come with support and offer simple scalability and reliable security.

 How Much Is It To Create And Host A Site?

-A simple site for a small business can cost between $100 and $500 to create.
+To create and host a simple site for small businesses costs between $100 and $500 to create.
 This cost can increase depending on your goals for the site.
 A custom-built site can cost thousands of dollars or more.
 Hosting your site can vary between $5 and $50 a month, depending on the hosting service that you choose.

 Starting a web hosting business should be a simple process that provides you with extra revenue and other benefits.
 However, your business may fail if you don’t choose a niche, research competitors, create a business plan, and provide customer service.